Simplicity Review - is this the KiwiSaver scheme for you?

 How big is Simplicity?

 We define 'big' as the total funds under management.
-Because it's a young scheme, it is smaller than other established providers like ANZ, Westpac etc. But in 2018 the scheme doubled in size, in both members and funds under management.
-Recent figures are below:
+Simplicity is a fairly young KiwiSaver Scheme so it is smaller than other established providers like ANZ, Westpac etc. However, since launch in 2016 the Scheme has grown very fast in both members and funds under management and as of 31 December 2022 had around 110,000 KiwiSaver members and $2.74 billion in funds under management per the Morningstar report.

 Should Simplicity close down, your funds would transfer to another provider under the rules of the KiwiSaver.